KTH-EL2222/workshops/workshop2/start_Rpi.md

 * The up arrow key goes through the previous commands you have entered in the shell, similarly the down arrow takes you to the most recent commands. 
 * The tab key can be very useful when working in the terminal as it will complete what you have started to type or give you options if what you have typed matches more than one command.
 When in the home folder, try typing `cd python_g` and then press tab! 
 *  When we are running a program, we can stop it using "ctrl+c"

+## Get code for workshop 2.
+To get code that is going to be used through this workshop run `git clone ...` <!-- TODO: Add link to directory --> in the home directory of your raspberry pi.